Indra7875/collection/Java8Features/Supplier_FI_Day8/Supplier_FI_Day8.md

 #### Supplier FI
-- It just supply required objects and other than that it won't take any input
+- It does not take any input, it have only return type.
 - It contains only get() method.

 ```